 When the 8.3-magnitude quake struck on the morning of September 30, Chris Nel was catching waves on the south coast of Samoa’s north-western island of Savai’i with five companions.

 ‘All of a sudden the water went real weird, it kind of glassed off and got real lumpy, then we started moving real quick, getting sucked out to sea,” Nel said.
+‘It was pretty scary looking back and seeing the reef completely dried up.
+It looked like a volcanic riverbed — it was just gone.”

 A big spurt of water then hit the shore, said Nel.
 ‘I was thinking, ‘this is it, we’re going to get smashed into the jungle’.”
 Nel said he and his companions spent up to 45 minutes floating and trying to time the surges to avoid being smashed on the coral or the beach.